In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 }

-💬 How does the new keyword instantiate an object out of a class?
-Eg new Car("BMW")
+💬 How does the new keyword create an object from a class?
+For example, what happens in new Car("BMW")?

 package com.hyf.enums;